 In contrast with this was an investigation of a cluster of infections in a single extended family containing five known MERS-CoV infected individuals .
 Seventy-nine relatives in four households were examined, using PCR of upper respiratory tract samples and serology.
 Fourteen additional infections were found, and, in all, 11 family members were hospitalized and 2 died.
 Transmissions took place in two of the four households: in one, the adult attack rate was 64 percent; in the other, it was 42 percent.
 On univariate analysis, risk factors for transmission were sleeping in the same room as an index patient, touching an index patient's respiratory secretions, and removing biologic waste from an index patient.

-In a study that evaluated the transmissibility and epidemic potential of MERS-CoV based upon 55 laboratory-confirmed cases detected by late June 2013, the reproduction number (R0; defined as the average number of infections caused by one infected individual in a fully susceptible population) was estimated to be between 0.60 and 0.69 [117,118].
-The finding of an R0 <1 suggests that MERS-CoV does not yet have pandemic potential.
-Others have pointed out that the R0 might be higher in the absence of infection control measures .
+In an early study that evaluated the transmissibility and epidemic potential of MERS-CoV based upon 55 laboratory-confirmed cases detected by late June 2013, the reproduction number (R0; defined as the average number of infections caused by one infected individual in a fully susceptible population) was estimated to be between 0.60 and 0.69 .
+Transmissibility studies based on hospital outbreaks in Saudi Arabia in 2014 and in South Korea in 2015 have estimated R0's between 2.0 and 6.7 and 2.0 and 7.0 , respectively.
+However, there is risk of inaccuracy in estimating R0 values in the pre-pandemic stage of an emerging infectious disease [124,125].

 INFORMATION FOR PATIENTS — UpToDate offers two types of patient education materials, "The Basics" and "Beyond the Basics."
 The Basics patient education pieces are written in plain language, at the 5th to 6th grade reading level, and they answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.
 Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are written at the 10th to 12th grade reading level and are best for patients who want in-depth information and are comfortable with some medical jargon.